KuboHA/SchalekPage/README.md

 # SchalekPage

+> **Status:** Early alpha.
+This repository is a work-in-progress prototype and does not represent the final product.

 SchalekPage is a Flask-based web dashboard that integrates with the EduPage platform to provide students with a consolidated view of their school life.
 It surfaces notifications, timetable information, meal plans, substitution changes, and more—wrapped in a modern UI with rich attachment previews and threaded conversations.

 ## ✨ Features